saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

 (Danish: tinglysningsafgift), which is a fee you have to pay the state to register the home in your name.
 This fee is 0.6% of the purchase price plus an additional flat fee of 1,850 kr., which can be quite substantial.
 The other major one-time fee is the buyer's agent fee, if you are using one.
-I used [Købersmægler](https://koebersmaegler.dk/) for this service and had to pay a 10,000 kr. fee for the documentation check service.
-I did not really shop around for other buyer's agents, so I don't know if this is a good price or not 🤷.

 Side note: If you have your down payment money in stocks or other investments, you might want to consider selling them before you start looking for a home, to avoid having to stress about the stock market when you suddenly need the money within a few days.

-## Step 4: Find a home
+### Step 4: Find a home

 Now you know how much you can borrow, and you have a buyer's agent to help you with the home buying process, so now it's time to find a home.
 The main website for this is